-A. Ina Bauer using a minimum of six (6) wheels, spread eagles:
+A. Ina Bauer using a minimum of six (6) wheels, spread eagles;

-B. Stag Jump, Split Jump, Butterfly, Fly Camel:
+B. Stag Jump, Split Jump, Butterfly, Fly Camel;

+C. Jump

-- C. Jump - D. Biellmann, inverted, ring (vertical or horizontal):
+D. Camel positions: biellman, inverted, ring (vertical or horizontal);

 Inverted: this is Camel position but with the body face up (in inverted position).
 Shoulders should be at the same distance from the floor and at the same height as the hips.
 Free leg position must be held in place no lower than the height of the shoulders to create an arched position.